 Glacier Lake in Banff National Park.

-Backcountry camping is one of the best ways to spend time in Canada’s vast wilderness.
-In May 2019, my friend Kevin and I ventured into Banff National Park for a weekend adventure.
-While I grew up with multi-day canoe trips, I had limited exposure to backpacking.
-For someone like me, the Glacier Lake hike was a way to ease into something new—with amazing views!
+Backcountry camping is one of the best ways to spend time in Canada’s wilderness.
+In May 2019, my friend Kevin and I ventured into Banff National Park for a weekend adventure at Glacier Lake.
+While I grew up with multi-day canoe trips, I had limited exposure to backpacking or multi-day hiking.
+For someone like me, the Glacier Lake hike was the perfect way to ease into something new โ€” with amazing views to boot!

 This post includes affiliate links.
 If you make a purchase through one of the links, I may receive a percentage of the sale at no extra cost to you.